isomerpages/dsta-capvista/pages/terms-of-use.md

 ---
 title: Terms of Use
 permalink: /terms-of-use/
-variant: markdown
+variant: tiptap
 ---
-**Cap Vista Terms of Service**

-General Legal Information By accessing and using the information which are owned and operated by Cap Vista Pte Ltd ("Cap Vista"), you are agreeing to comply with and be bound by the following terms of use, which may be updated and amended from time to time.
+<p><strong>Cap Vista Terms of Service</strong></p><p>General Legal Information By accessing and using the information which are owned and operated by Cap Vista Pte Ltd ("Cap Vista"), you are agreeing to comply with and be bound by the following terms of use, which may be updated and amended from time to time.</p><p><strong>Disclaimer </strong></p><p>The Cap Vista Website (and its Contents) is frequently updated and checked for inaccuracies, errors and inconsistencies.

-**Disclaimer **

-The Cap Vista Website (and its Contents) is frequently updated and checked for inaccuracies, errors and inconsistencies.
 However, Cap Vista does not warrant the accuracy, adequacy, timeliness or completeness of the Contents.
 Nor does Cap Vista warrant that the Contents, or the facilities that make it available, will not cause damage, or are free from any computer virus, harmful or invasive elements, or any other defects or errors, or that your access to this Website will be uninterrupted.
-Cap Vista shall not be liable for any loss or damage arising from the use of the Contents, and expressly disclaims liability for the above-mentioned omissions in the Contents.

-**Copyright **

-All copyrights (including intellectual property rights) subsisting in the contents of this Website belong to or are licensed to Cap Vista and/or the respective third-party proprietors identified in this website.
+Cap Vista shall not be liable for any loss or damage arising from the use of the Contents, and expressly disclaims liability for the above-mentioned omissions in the Contents.</p><p><strong>Copyright</strong></p><p>All copyrights (including intellectual property rights) subsisting in the contents of this Website belong to or are licensed to Cap Vista and/or the respective third-party proprietors identified in this website.
 These contents are protected by laws governing copyright, trademark or other forms of proprietary rights.
 Therefore, no part hereof may be reproduced, broadcast or transmitted in any manner, stored in an information retrieval system or used in any way without the written permission of Cap Vista.
-The use of the contents in this Website (Cap Vista's logo, information, graphics, etc.) without written consent is a violation of Cap Vista’s copyrights and Cap Vista reserves all its rights to seek all remedies available by law.
+The use of the contents in this Website (Cap Vista's logo, information, graphics, etc.) without written consent is a violation of Cap Vista’s copyrights and Cap Vista reserves all its rights to seek all remedies available by law.</p><p><strong>Hyperlinks</strong> </p><p>For your convenience, we have included hyperlinks to websites that are owned or operated by third parties.

-**Hyperlinks **

-For your convenience, we have included hyperlinks to websites that are owned or operated by third parties.
 Cap Vista does not accept responsibility for the contents of or the consequences of accessing these websites.
-Nevertheless, it is advised that users of these websites should adhere to any agreements and conditions on the use of these websites.

-**Governing Law and Jurisdiction **

-By accessing this Website, you agree that the statues and laws of the Republic of Singapore will apply to all matters relating to the use of this Website.
-You also agree and hereby submit to the jurisdiction and venue of the Courts of the Republic of Singapore with respect to all such matters.
+Nevertheless, it is advised that users of these websites should adhere to any agreements and conditions on the use of these websites.</p><p><strong>Governing Law and Jurisdiction </strong></p><p>By accessing this Website, you agree that the statues and laws of the Republic of Singapore will apply to all matters relating to the use of this Website.
+You also agree and hereby submit to the jurisdiction and venue of the Courts of the Republic of Singapore with respect to all such matters.</p>